Andromeda Galaxy: Formation and history

-The Andromeda Galaxy was formed roughly 10 billion years ago from the collision and subsequent merger of smaller protogalaxies.
+A major merger occurred 2 to 3 billion years ago at the Andromeda location, involving two galaxies with a mass ratio of approximately 4.

+The discovery of a recent merger in the Andromeda galaxy was first based on interpreting its anomalous age-velocity dispersion relation, as well as the fact that 2 billion years ago, star formation throughout Andromeda's disk was much more active than today.

-This violent collision formed most of the galaxy's (metal-rich) galactic halo and extended disk.
+Modeling of this violent collision shows that it has formed most of the galaxy's (metal-rich) galactic halo, including the Giant Stream, and also the extended thick disk, the young age thin disk, and the static 10 kpc ring.
 During this epoch, its rate of star formation would have been very high, to the point of becoming a luminous infrared galaxy for roughly 100 million years.
+Modeling also recovers the bulge profile, the large bar, and the overall halo density profile.

-Andromeda and the Triangulum Galaxy (M33) had a very close passage 2–4 billion years ago.
-This event produced high rates of star formation across the Andromeda Galaxy's disk—even some globular clusters—and disturbed M33's outer disk.
+Andromeda and the Triangulum Galaxy (M33) might have had a very close passage 2–4 billion years ago, but it seems unlikely from the last measurements from the Hubble Space Telescope.

-Over the past 2 billion years, star formation throughout Andromeda's disk is thought to have decreased to the point of near-inactivity.
-There have been interactions with satellite galaxies such as M32, M110, or others that have already been absorbed by the Andromeda Galaxy.
-These interactions have formed structures like Andromeda's Giant Stellar Stream.
-A galactic merger roughly 100 million years ago is believed to be responsible for a counter-rotating disk of gas found in the center of Andromeda as well as the presence there of a relatively young (100 million years old) stellar population.

 Distance estimate

 At least four distinct techniques have been used to estimate distances from Earth to the Andromeda Galaxy.
 In 2003, using the infrared surface brightness fluctuations (I-SBF) and adjusting for the new period-luminosity value and a metallicity correction of −0.2 mag dex−1 in (O/H), an estimate of 2.57 ± 0.06 e6ly was derived.
 A 2004 Cepheid variable method estimated the distance to be 2.51 ± 0.13 million light-years (770 ± 40 kpc).

 In 2005, an eclipsing binary star was discovered in the Andromeda Galaxy.
-The binary is two hot blue stars of types O and B. By studying the eclipses of the stars, astronomers were able to measure their sizes.
+The binary is made up of two hot blue stars of types O and B. By studying the eclipses of the stars, astronomers were able to measure their sizes.
 Knowing the sizes and temperatures of the stars, they were able to measure their absolute magnitude.
 When the visual and absolute magnitudes are known, the distance to the star can be calculated.
 The stars lie at a distance of 2.52 ± 0.14 e6ly and the whole Andromeda Galaxy at about 2.5 e6ly.
 This new value is in excellent agreement with the previous, independent Cepheid-based distance value.
 The TRGB method was also used in 2005 giving a distance of 2.56 ± 0.08 e6ly.
 Averaged together, these distance estimates give a value of 2.54 ± 0.11 e6ly.